 Nearly forty years later, A Rocha has become an international organisation with teams in twenty-one countries.
 Its key values are still rooted in Christian faith and conservation, community and cross-cultural engagement, as well as cooperation with other organisations that share a similar vision.

-A Rocha has always produced excellent resources for churches, and today these include (on the A Rocha UK website) the very popular Eco Church and now Eco Diocese scheme (look for Eco Congregation in Ireland and Scotland), provision of speakers, and Wild Christian.
-A Rocha International provide an array of resources for churches, including the Global Classroom study guide produced in partnership with the Lausanne Movement, sermons, Bible studies, church service resource packs, music, prayers, and more.
+A Rocha has always produced excellent resources for churches, and today these include (on the A Rocha UK website) the very popular Eco Church and now Eco Diocese scheme (look for Eco Congregation in Ireland and Scotland), provision of speakers, podcasts and Wild Christian.
+A Rocha International provide an array of resources for churches, including the Global Classroom study guide produced in partnership with the Lausanne Movement, sermons, Bible studies, church service resource packs, music, prayers (e.g. 26 Prayers for the Climate and Ecological Emergency), and more.
 This is one of the first places to look if you are wondering how to cover creation care in your church.